This event is co-sponsored by the Friends of the Chippewa Falls Public Library.

 >> Our book sales committee will have copies of Where Honeybees Thrive: Stories from the Field available for purchase at this event.
 Please join us for an autographing session following the presentation.

 HEATHER SWAN'S creative nonfiction has appeared in Aeon, ISLE, Resilience, About Place Journal, and Edge Effects.
 Her poetry has appeared in such places as Poet Lore, Raleigh Review, Phoebe, Basalt, Midwestern Gothic, Cold Mountain Review, The Hopper, and About Place Journal.
 Her book Where Honeybees Thrive: Stories from the Field (Penn State Press, 2017) received the Sigurd F. Olson Nature Writing Award from Northland College.
-She teaches at UW–Madison.
+She teaches at the University of Wisconsin–Madison.